daniel-mohedano/templates/readme/basic-project-readme.md

 ## But why?

-Explanation of why did you start the project and your objetives with it.
+Explanation of why did you start the project and your objectives with it.

 ## But how (do I use it)?